EcoWorld's Amazing Species

-EcoWorld is home to over 150 animals, ranging from tiny starfish and crabs to 30 year old Tuatara and a large Stingray.
+EcoWorld is home to over 150 animals and species ranging from tiny starfish and crabs to 30 year old Tuatara and a large Stingray.
+Our main focus is on local Marlborough and New Zealand species in our care with the exception of a few exotic Australasian species.

 Main Tank & The Shallows

 Get up close with our large and local fish in the Main Tank.
 You'll expect to see plenty of Snapper, a couple of big and hungry Grouper, Red Moki, Trevally and our resident Short-Tail Stingray called Ray.

 The Shallows tank houses the smaller local fish.
-Species include Terakihi, Red Gurnard, Kahawai, Blue Cod and Snapper who call this tank home.
+Species include Tarakihi, Red Gurnard, Kahawai, Blue Cod and Snapper who call this tank home.